DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: DICTION : a novel dynamic white box watermarking scheme for Deep neural networks

-By doing so, the weights $\mathbf{w}_{wat}$ of $M^{wat}$ are updated such as they keep the accuracy of the original target model and minimize the distance between the projections of the activation maps and the watermark $b$.
-On their side, the parameters of $Proj_{\theta}^{DNN}$ are updated based on the following regularization terms in $E$:
+By doing so, the parameters $\mathbf{w}_{\text{wat}}$ of $M^{\text{wat}}$ are updated such that they keep the accuracy of the original target model and minimize the distance between the projections of the activation maps and the watermark $b$.
+On their side, the parameters of $\text{Proj}_{\theta}^{DNN}$ are updated based on the following regularization terms in $E$:

-As previously mentioned, the projection model $Proj_{\theta}^{DNN}$ serves as a discriminator that associates the projection of the trigger set activation maps of $M^{wat}$ to $b$ and those of $M$ to $b_r$.
-One can notice from \eqref{eq:diction_emb_w} and \eqref{eq:diction_emb_teta} that the term $d(Proj_{\theta}(Ext(M^{wat}, LS, K_{ext})), b)$ is shared in the update of $M^{wat}$ and $Proj_{\theta}^{DNN}$.
-This enables the optimal compromise between the parameters $w^{wat}$ and $\theta$ so that the projection of the activation maps is close to $b$, with no impact on the accuracy, and is unique for $M^{wat}$.
-In practice, the parameters of $M^{wat}$ and $Proj_{\theta}^{DNN}$ are trained alongside the embedding process to enable fast convergence.
+As previously mentioned, the projection model $\text{Proj}_{\theta}^{\text{DNN}}$ serves as a discriminator that associates the projection of the trigger set activation maps of $M^{\text{wat}}$ to $b$ and those of $M$ to $b_r$.
+One can notice from \eqref{eq:diction_emb_w} and \eqref{eq:diction_emb_teta} that the term $d(\text{Proj}_{\theta}(\text{Ext}(M^{\text{wat}}, K_{\text{ext}})), b)$ is shared in the update of $M^{\text{wat}}$ and $\text{Proj}_{\theta}^{DNN}$.
+This enables the optimal compromise between the parameters $w^{\text{wat}}$ and $\theta$ so that the projection of the activation maps is close to $b$, with no impact on the accuracy, and is unique for $M^{\text{wat}}$.
+In practice, the parameters of $M^{\text{wat}}$ and $\text{Proj}_{\theta}^{\text{DNN}}$ are trained alongside the embedding process to enable fast convergence.

 The watermark detection process works as follows: Let us consider a suspicious watermarked model $M^*$.
-Based on the features extraction key $K_{ext} = \{ l, Z\}$, the projection key $K_{proj} = Proj_{\theta}^{DNN}$ and the latent space $N(\mu, \sigma)$ , the watermark extraction is such as :
+Based on the features extraction key $K_{\text{ext}} = \{ l, Z, \text{LS}\}$, the projection key $K_{\text{proj}} = \text{Proj}_{\theta}^{DNN}$ and the latent space $N(\mu, \sigma)$ , the watermark extraction is such as :

+where HT is the Hard Thresholding operator at $0.5$.
+In contrast to a fixed subset of the training set as used in DeepSigns (see \eqref{eq:extract_wat_DS}), in DICTION extraction, you can sample an endless number of latent space images.
+By doing so, the watermarked model and projection function are extremely resistant to attacks such as fine-tuning, pruning, and overwriting.